 Cross Country Sport/Dressage Jump Boot

 As horse owners, its imperative that we do right by our horses.
 Just as you likely have a note up next to your horse’s stall with feeding instructions, so it shouldn’t be too difficult to spend an afternoon taking some general measurements.
 Measure his head dimensions – his barrel, his leg circumference and length from just below the knee to hoof.
 Measure the hind legs and note them separately to the fronts.
 Measure his spine, and then really measure his height in hands.
 We know that, just like with our own measurements, there’s a tendency to think you know how tall your horse is, but unless you have recently sticked them, it might surprise you to find they are not exactly what you thought.
-Mark it all down in a book and keep it handy for when you have to order something new.
+Mark it all down in a book or on your phone and keep it handy for when you have to order something new.
 That way you will have a quick reference guide and will be able to check that the item you are ordering (or purchasing in a tack store) will be exactly right.

 When we were looking to purchase horses recently, we came across horses with splints on three legs, white patches on their backs and scarring across the bridge of their noses.
 While these injuries are not always caused by ill fitting tack or inadequate protection, sometimes they are.
 You might be surprised to learn that even something as loosely fitting as a blanket or fly sheet can cause soreness in the shoulders or withers if not fitting correctly.
 As a good horse owner, you should always try your horse’s tack on a few weeks prior to any big event.
 Learn what to look for – if you’re not sure, ask a trainer, or scan the internet for videos from professionals or articles that will teach you what to check for.